-NOTICE The engine of this snowmobile has been developed and validated using the recommended BRP XPSTM oil.
-BRP recommends the use of its recommended XPS oil or equivalent.
-Damages caused by oil which is not suitable for this oil injected 2-stroke direct fuel injection engine may not be covered by the BRP limited warranty.
+Rotax® engines were developed and validated using the XPSTM oil.
+BRP recommends the use of its XPS engine oil or an equivalent at all time.
+Do not add any oil additives to the recommended engine oil.
+Damages caused by the use of an oil not suitable for the engine or by adding of an oil additives may not be covered by the BRP Limited Warranty.